Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

-The proofs of our main results are adapted from the work in~\cite{karbach2023finiterank} and extended to the setting of \emph{irregular affine processes}, i.e. affine processes with an unbounded drift operator.
-Affine stochastic volatility models in Hilbert spaces were initially introduced in~\cite{CKK22b}, with the subclass of Hilbert-valued Barndorff--Nielsen-Shepard models presented in~\cite{BRS18, BS24}.
+The heat-modulated affine model $(f_{t}, X_t)_{t \geq 0}$ is also numerically tractable, as it allows for finite-rank approximations $(f_{t}^{d}, X_t^d)_{t \geq 0}$, where $(X_t^d)_{t \geq 0}$ denotes an affine process on positive operators of rank $d$.
+Moreover, these finite-rank approximations satisfy a similar affine transform formula to~\eqref{eq:affine-transform-intro}, with $\Phi(\cdot, u_{1}, u_{2})$, $\psi_1(\cdot, u_{1}, u_{2})$, and $\psi_2(\cdot, u_{1}, u_{2})$ replaced by their respective spectral Galerkin approximations of rank $d$.
+This result is detailed in Theorem~\ref{thm:finite-dim-approx-ScoV}, where we also provide explicit convergence rates in the canonical weighted finite-horizon setting.
+Furthermore, we examine a conditional robustness result for Fourier prices of exponential curve functionals with respect to these finite-rank approximations in Proposition~\ref{prop:robustness}; this is not an unconditional pricing theorem, but a conditional layer based on external complex-transform and dominated-stability hypotheses.
+General robustness results for approximations of the instantaneous covariance in Hilbert space-valued stochastic covariance models were discussed in~\cite{BE24}.
+The proofs of our main results on the existence of the positive operator-valued affine processes are adapted from the work in~\cite{karbach2023finiterank}.
+In contrast to~\cite{karbach2023finiterank}, where the focus is on affine processes with bounded drift operators, we here study a class of \emph{irregular affine processes}, characterized by the presence of an unbounded drift operator given by the Lyapunov operator of the Laplacian.
+While such processes are irregular in the terminology of affine theory, they exhibit a regularizing effect on the associated forward curve dynamics, as shown and discussed in Proposition~\ref{prop:cV-refinement} (under Assumption~\ref{assump:cV-compact-containment}) and Remark~\ref{rem:regularity} below.
+Affine stochastic volatility models in Hilbert spaces were initially introduced in~\cite{CKK22b}, with the subclass of Hilbert-valued Barndorff--Nielsen--Shephard models presented in~\cite{BRS18, BS24}.
 The affine class has been shown to be highly flexible, particularly in the volatility component, allowing for L\'evy noise as well as state-dependent and drifted jump dynamics of infinite variation.
-Finite-rank approximations of affine processes were explored in~\cite{karbach2023finiterank}, and the long-term behavior of affine stochastic covariance models in Hilbert spaces was investigated in~\cite{FK24}.
-A Hilbert space-valued extension of the Heston stochastic volatility model was introduced in~\cite{BS18}, and \emph{a heat modulated version} was examined in~\cite{BLDP22}.
-This article can be considered as an analogous heat-modulation extension of the affine class in~\cite{CKK22b}.
+Finite-dimensional approximations of affine processes were explored in~\cite{karbach2023finiterank, STY20}, and the long-term behavior of affine stochastic covariance models in Hilbert spaces was investigated in~\cite{FK24}.
+A Hilbert space-valued extension of the Heston stochastic volatility model was introduced in~\cite{BS18}, and \emph{a heat-modulated version} was examined in~\cite{BLDP22}.
+This article can be considered as an analogous heat-modulation extension of the affine class in~\cite{CKK22b}. {}